JoraKasapi/TheAlbanianHouse/README.md

-# PreservingAlbania project
+# TheAlbanianHoue project
-PreservingAlbania is a platform website that intends to document some of the main traditional albanian houses and their architecture in some of the main, most important cities and villages of Albania.
+TheAlbanianHoue is a platform website that intends to document some of the main traditional albanian houses and their architecture in some of the main, most important cities and villages of Albania.

 ## Update data
 At the moment the project fetches data from https://github.com/OpenLabsHackerspace/libocon-events project which I am using the codebase from.